 [bctt tweet=”How to Hide Widget Titles in WordPress!” username=”roughpixels”]

 I mentioned that this is method is not ideal, but it is better than leaving a field blank or adding custom CSS to hide a title.
 I’m not a fan of installing too many plugins, so this is why I say it’s not ideal, but for the average user, it’s the recommended method.

 I used to use this myself, and the plugin author is someone I am familiar with.
 Stephan Cronin did a very good job of this one, but it appears that it has not been kept up-to-date.
 Right now the WordPress notice is that this plugin has not been updated for the last 3 versions of WordPress.

 This plugin hasn’t been tested with the latest 3 major releases of WordPress.
 It may no longer be maintained or supported and may have compatibility issues when used with more recent versions of WordPress.

-I would recommend installing it on a test site first and see how it goes.
+I would recommend installing it on a test site first and seeing how it goes.

 I won’t go into the other options it offers you, but it does have the ability to hide widget titles.

 Unfortunately, you do not have a lot of options available to you.
-It still drives me crazy wondering what is the matter with the core development team over at WordPress.
+It still drives me crazy to wonder what is the matter with the core development team over at WordPress.
 This should be a core feature to simply add a checkbox on every widget for hiding titles on widgets.

 If you have any other methods to hide widget titles, I would love to hear about them in the comments below.